jacobo/being_present/slides.md

 !SLIDE[bg=scene/cowells.jpg]
 # Surf etiquette

-!SLIDE
-#Don't drop in!

-!SLIDE
+!SLIDE[bg=scene/morocco.jpg]
 #Priority to the peak

-!SLIDE
-#Control your board
+.notes Don't drop in!
+Control your board

-!SLIDE
-#Accidents happen

-!SLIDE
+!SLIDE[bg=friends/rich.jpg]
 #Ding Repair
-(picture of Rich)

-!SLIDE
-#The Aloha spirit
+.notes Accidents happen

+!SLIDE[bg=family/dad.jpg]
+#Aloha

 .notes Cheer for strangers.
 Share the waves.

 !SLIDE[bg=beginners/stoked.jpg]
 # Learn to Surf

-Goofy or Regular

-paddling

-the pop up

-cover your head

-hold your breath
+.notes Goofy or Regular. paddling. the pop up. cover your head. hold your breath

 !SLIDE
 #The hold down

-!SLIDE
-#Gerry's story of 3 wave hold down
+!SLIDE[bg=surfing/twiggy.png]
+#Don't panic after you've panicked

+.notes Grant 'twiggy' Baker

+!SLIDE[bg=bgquotes.jpg] center align-left
-Momments of surf realization are here to remind us of our true potential.
-If that is why we surf, that's goo because surfing reconnects us to who we really are.
-This is all more reason to keep surfing.
-Life is good.
+## Momments of surf realization are here to remind us of our true potential.
+## If that is why we surf, that's good because surfing reconnects us to who we really are.
+## This is all more reason to keep surfing.
+## Life is good.
 Surfing reminds us of how good life is.
+--- Gerry Lopez

 .notes page 115

-!SLIDE
-#Big Waves

-!SLIDE
-#Mavericks

-!SLIDE
-#Don't panic after you've panic'd
-(picture of grant twiggy baker)

-!SLIDE
-#Gerry's story of pipeline focus

 !SLIDE
 #Perrin's Story